paulzchen/paulzchen.github.io/README.md

 ## News

-October 2022 - Starting my postdoc.
+October 2022 - Started my postdoc.
 Feel fortunate and excited to be joining the Liu and Langer labs!

 August 2022 - Defended my PhD!
 I was awarded the Student Discovery Award by our department for my graduate research.